This manual is for Tarlz (version 0.26, 7 December 2024).

 To avoid this problem, tarlz writes extended headers with all fields zeroed except 'size' (which contains the size of the extended records), 'chksum', 'typeflag', 'magic', and 'version'.
 In particular, tarlz sets the fields 'name' and 'prefix' to zero.
 This prevents old tar programs from extracting the extended records as a file in the wrong place.
 Tarlz also sets to zero those fields of the ustar header overridden by extended records.
 Finally, tarlz skips members with zeroed 'name' and 'prefix' when decoding, except when listing.
 This is needed to detect certain format violations during parallel extraction.

-If an extended header is required for any reason (for example a file size of 8 GiB or larger, or a link name longer than 100 bytes), tarlz also moves the file name to the extended records to prevent an ustar tool from trying to extract the file or link.
+If an extended header is required for any reason (for example a file size of 8 GiB or larger, or a link name longer than 100 bytes), tarlz also moves the file name to the extended records to prevent a ustar tool from trying to extract the file or link.
 This also makes easier during parallel decoding the detection of a tar member split between two lzip members at the boundary between the extended header and the ustar header.

 The tarlz format is mainly ustar.
 Extended pax headers are used only when needed because the length of a file name or link name, or the size or other attribute of a file exceed the limits of the ustar format.
 Adding 1 KiB of extended header and records to each member just to save subsecond timestamps seems wasteful for a backup format.
 Moreover, minimizing the overhead may help recovering the archive with lziprecover in case of corruption.